YottaDB/YDBDoc/MessageRecovery/errors.rst

 CNOTONSYS
 ---------------------

-CNOTONSYS, command is not supported by this operating system
+CNOTONSYS, Command is not supported by this operating system

 Compile Time Error: This indicates that the operating system does not support the command.